MatthewSherlin/NomadDAO/README.md

-# buildspace x thirdweb
+# Built with buildspace x thirdweb
 ### **Welcome**
 This website was created using thirdweb and buildspace.
-The link for the website is posted as it is deployed using vercell.
+NomadDao is an organization for digital nomads around the world.
+NomadDao is a work in progress- more features to be added in the future.
+Injected Wallets are only available right now.